OrderLab/Atropos/project/atropos-c/Readme.md

 [ 55.0s ] thds: 16 tps: 576.28 qps: 11492.65 (r/w/o: 8032.95/2307.13/1152.57) lat (ms,95%): 87.56 err/s: 0.00 reconn/s: 0.00
 ```

-Autocancel is able to cancel the blocking backup request and restore the normal operations in MySQL.
+Atropos is able to cancel the blocking backup request and restore the normal operations in MySQL.

-We can also compare the throughput and latency for resource overload without and with autocancel.
-Throughput is higher and latency is lower for the case with autocancel, showing the effectiveness of the approach.
+We can also compare the throughput and latency for resource overload without and with Atropos.
+Throughput is higher and latency is lower for the case with Atropos, showing the effectiveness of the approach.

 ```
-### Resource Overload w/o Autocancel
+### Resource Overload w/o Atropos
 Throughput:
     events/s (eps):                      373.8742
     time elapsed:                        80.0510s